jakelever/teaching/unix_shell/README.md

   - Result: We find that he had received substantial payments starting on a specific date
   - Advanced Problem: ???
 - Chapter 3: Informant
-  - Tools: wc, sort, head & tail (uniq?)
+  - Tools: wc, sort, head & tail (cut, uniq?)
   - Example Problem: wc, sort and tail to find who he emailed the most
   - Actual Problem: wc, sort and tail to find who emailed him the most (too similar)
   - Result: We find out that he sends a lot of emails to one person in particular (but they're all encrypted)